Note:

 Default Guardrails Policy: Configure the default guardrails behavior applied by the SDK.

-Guardrail: The guardrail type (Harmful Content, Prompt Injection, Jailbreak, PII)
+Guardrail: The guardrail type (Harmful Content, Prompt Injection, Jailbreak, Secret Keys, PII, URL Filter)

 Category: Safety / Security